AI Screenr

 9/10 w:0.14

 Writing-first, opinionated, comfortable being specific.
 Mentioned three decision memos by name.
-No playbook-thinking — all examples are team-specific.
+No generic answers — all examples are team-specific.

-For hard decisions I write a one-pager: the decision, the trade-offs, who disagrees and why, and the reversibility.
+For hard decisions I write a one-pager: the decision, the trade-offs, who disagrees and why, and whether it can be reversed.
 It goes to the team before the meeting.
 People come in ready to decide, not ready to present.

 Confidence & Presencemoderate